 But why does the city want you to do that?

 You are supposed to wait before the intersection (where the near traffic signal is), but somewhat naturally, one tends to ride all the way up to the curb.
 This is not a good idea as you will block other cycling traffic cycling perpendicular behind you.
-On the other hand, having a number of cyclists line up right at the curb (where the green paint starts in the image below), would make cyclists much more visible for drivers. the solution depends somewhat on the available space I guess.

 I really hope this is the prelude to getting much lower bike signals mounted on a post at 4 feet high near the cyclist.
 They would be much more in a cyclist’s field of vision too.